 Brene Brown

 I offer counselling sessions in English and am also fluent in German.
-You’re welcome to bring your own language, culture, way of speaking, or other forms of expression into our sessions.
-Sometimes emotions or experiences come through more clearly in a mother tongue, through imagery or metaphor, or even through silence — and all of these are welcome here.
+You’re welcome to bring your own language, culture, and way of expressing yourself into our work together.

 This can be especially supportive if you sometimes feel caught between different worlds, move between languages, or find that words don’t quite capture what you want to express.